m-fila/key4hep-doc/docs/developing-key4hep-software/SinglePackage.md

 export PYTHONPATH=<install_location>/python:$PYTHONPATH
 ```

 where `<install_location>` should match the install location specified during cmake configuration with `-DCMAKE_INSTALL_PREFIX=<install_location>`.
-It's possible some packages may require specifying some extra environmental variables beside these.
+It's possible some packages may require specifying some extra environmental variables beside these, for example replacing some libraries with local libraries in `MARLIN_DLL` if needed.

 ## Limitations